-Student Achievement calculations are based on Wisconsin Student Assessment System (WSAS) exam results.
+Student Achievement calculations are based on Wisconsin Student Assessment System (WSAS) exam results, which include the following assessments: Forward, Dynamic Learning Maps, ACT Aspire, and ACT with Writing.
 Only FAY tested students are considered in these calculations.

-Student Counts: Check the accuracy of the student counts provided in the ELA and Mathematics Achievement tables on pages 2 and 3 of the Report Card Detail.
+Student Counts: Check the accuracy of the student counts provided in the English language arts (ELA) and Mathematics Achievement tables on pages 2 and 3 of the Report Card Detail.
 Recall that only FAY tested students are included in these counts.
-Students with Disabilities: In Priority Areas that use assessment data, the 2017-18 disability determination is based on a student having an IEP (public schools) or an ISP (private schools) at any point between December 1, 2017 and June 30, 2018.
+Students with Disabilities: In Priority Areas that use assessment data, the 2018-19 disability determination is based on a student having an IEP (public schools) or an ISP (private schools) at any point between December 1, 2018 and June 30, 2019.
 Verify the accuracy of the primary reportable disability for students between these dates.
 See the WISEdata Disability page for more information.
-Economically Disadvantaged: Your school or district's Economically Disadvantaged (ECD) count does not affect the Student Achievement priority area score, but it greatly affects the variable weighting used in calculating the Overall Score when both Student Achievement and School Growth are present.
-See checklist under School Information above to verify your Economically Disadvantaged count.
+Economically Disadvantaged: Your school or district's Economically Disadvantaged (ECD) count does not affect the Student Achievement priority area score, but it greatly affects the variable weighting used in calculating the Overall Score when both Student Achievement and School Growth scores are present.
+See checklist under School Information above to verify your Economically Disadvantaged percentage.